MERN-Project-Sticker-Shop/T3A2-Server/README.md

 ---
 We have written both unit testing and integration testing for both the client and server side of the application.
 These tests can be run using vitest at the client side and jest and supertest at server side.

 We have also down extensive user testing by ourselves during at both the development stage and production stage.

+### Development testing

 During the development stage, we used postman to test the server side of the application.

+* **Client**

 * **Server**
 * Integration & Unit tests:
+Test in a test database, not production database.
 Test coverage report is available by opening the web brower, click CMD+O and navaigate to (T3A2-PART-B-SERVER/src/coverage/Icov-report/index.html)
 * Development test(Postman-Manual):
 Test log and screenshots of postman testing is available at [here](docs/postman_test_log.md).

+### Production testing

+After we deployed both frontend and backend application, we and our families have visited and tested the deployed website.
+Test log is available at [here](docs/production_test_log.md)

 ## Installation